alexkritchevsky

 It is really so great.

-Well, okay, it’s definitely not perfect.
+Okay, yeah, it’s not perfect.
 Far from it.
-There are rough edges everywhere , and writing clean and bug-free code is still hard and often requires deep experience and actual expertise to get right.
-But it’s so much closer to what development should feel like, compared to what came before, that it’s fantastic.
+Nobody really wants a giant runtime library with a second shadow DOM to do any of this.
+In the long run I’m guessing that part goes away.
+And there are rough edges everywhere, and writing clean and bug-free code is still really hard and often requires deep experience and actual expertise to get right.

 And the more it evolves to deliver on its promise, the further down the path to programming nirvana we get.
 (Hopefully one day there is no HTML anymore and JSX is directly rendered by browsers.
 Just saying.)
 It dramatically expands the scope of “what can be done declaratively”, which is what we needed the whole time even if we apparently we didn’t realize it.